algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/technicalSpecifications.md

 <img src="../Documents/pictures/technical/letter_A.png" width="200px"></img>

+We have chosen a 5x5 font that looks like the original game's one and added padding to the bottom and left sides to match the original font's spacing making it a 6x6 font.

+This is the font we will use in our game

+> [!NOTE]
+> Paste the font here.

 #### ➭ <ins>Displaying the score</ins>

-In the game, the player's current score appears in the top left, with each digit occupying a single cell, while the high score is centrally displayed at the top of the screen.
+In the original game, the player's current score appears in the top left, with each digit occupying a single cell, while the high score is centrally displayed at the top of the screen.
 The current score is updated instantaneously as players collect pellets and overcome ghosts.

+> In our version, the score has been moved to the left, while the maze and the game in itself is aligned to the right border of the screen

+> [!NOTE]
+> Paste the new render here.

 ![Scores](../Documents/pictures/technical/scoresGraphics.png)